AnngyHernandez/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+###Cheescake

+Ingredients:
+-32 oz cream cheese² softened to room temperature (910g) -1 cup of sugar
+- 1 1/2 cups of sour cream
+- 1 1/2 teaspoon of vanilla extract
+- 4 large eggs
+- 1 1/2 cups of graham cracker crumbs
+- 2 table spoons of sugar
+- 1 tablespoon of brown sugar
+- 1 tablespoon butter melted

+Intructions:
+1. Preheat oven to 325F (160C)
+2.Preheat Graham Cracker crust first by combining graham cracker crumbs, sugar, and brown sugar, and stirring well.
+Add melted butter and use a fork to combine ingredients well.
+3. Pour crumbs into a 9” Springform pan and press firmly into the bottom and up the sides of your pan.
+Set aside.
+4.In the bowl of a stand mixer or in a large bowl (using a hand mixer) add cream cheese and stir until smooth and creamy (don’t over-beat or you’ll incorporate too much air).
+32 oz cream cheese
+5.Add sugar and stir again until creamy.
+1 cup sugar
+6.Add sour cream, vanilla extract, and salt, and stir until well-combined.
+If using a stand mixer, make sure you pause periodically to scrape the sides and bottom of the bowl with a spatula so that all ingredients are evenly incorporated.
+7.With mixer on low speed, gradually add lightly beaten eggs, one at a time, stirring just until each egg is just incorporated.
+Once all eggs have been added, use a spatula to scrape the sides and bottom of the bowl again and make sure all ingredients are well combined.
+8.Pour cheesecake batter into prepared springform pan.
+To insure against leaks, place pan on a cookie sheet that’s been lined with foil.
+9.Transfer to the center rack of your oven and bake on 325F (160C) for 50-60 minutes (or longer as needed, see note 3).
+Edges will likely have slightly puffed and may have just begun to turn a light golden brown and the center should spring back to the touch but will still be Jello-jiggly.
+Don't over-bake or the texture will suffer, which means we all suffer
+10.Remove from oven and allow to cool on top of the oven⁴ for 10 minutes.
+Once 10 minutes has passed, use a knife to gently loosen the crust from the inside of the springform pan (this will help prevent cracks as your cheesecake cools and shrinks).
+Do not remove the ring of the springform pan.